 Through the PTP link you can configure PTP IEEE 1588 Precision Time Protocol and some of its optional features-Acceptable Master and Alternate Timescale

-Through the Clock IWF link you can configure Various Clock Interwoking parameters such as Time Source, Accuracy, Variance etc., which implements IEEE 1588.
-PTP is message based protocol which specifies how the real-time clocks in a distributed system synchronize with each other.
+Through the Clock IWF link you can configure Various Clock Interwoking parameters such as Time Source, Accuracy, Variance etc., a distributed system synchronize with each other.
 PTP creates master-slave hierarchy to synchronize the clocks in the system.

 PTP